Skip to navigation Skip to content Skip to footer

 For more information on this process, refer to the Provider Credentialing (Credentialing and Recredentialing Application Submission Process) section of UCare’s Provider Manual.

-The formularies list pharmaceuticals by class and preferred products, along with clinical restrictions (prior authorization, step therapy or quantity level limits), and those products that may be subject to limited availability or access.
+The formularies list pharmaceuticals by class and preferred products, along with clinical restrictions (prior authorization, step therapy or quantity level limits) and those products that may be subject to limited availability or access.
 Electronic prior authorization (ePA) is the preferred method to submit a request to Navitus Health Solutions for medications subject to clinical restrictions or to request a non-formulary exception.
-Practitioners may use ePA through N, SureScripts, CoverMyMeds or through the Electronic Health Record.
+Practitioners may use ePA through, SureScripts, CoverMyMeds or through the Electronic Health Record.
 The Minnesota Uniform Form for Prescription Drug Prior Authorization or Drug Coverage Determination Form may also be sent to Navitus Health Solutions for initial review with appropriate clinical documentation.

 As a reminder, Minnesota is a mandatory generic substitution state per Minnesota Statute 151.21.
-Brand name products will automatically be dispensed with AB rated generic if available, unless otherwise specified by the practitioner.
-The FDA considers an AB rated medication to meet bioequivalence standards to the brand name product.
+Brand name products will automatically be dispensed with AB-rated generic if available, unless otherwise specified by the practitioner.
+The FDA considers an AB-rated medication to meet bioequivalence standards to the brand-name product.
 Drugs administered in the provider’s office and billed through the medical benefit may need prior authorization.
-For a list of medical injectable drugs requiring prior authorization, please visit the Pharmacy page on the provider website, where you will find corresponding criteria and authorization forms.
-See detailed information by selecting a specific UCare Plan and reviewing Medical Injectable Drug Prior Authorization Resources.
-For more information regarding medical drug coverage criteria and how these drugs are covered by the members medical benefit, please review the Medical Drug Policies on the provider website.
+For a list of medical injectable drugs requiring prior authorization, visit UCare's Pharmacy page, where you will find corresponding criteria and authorization forms.
+See detailed information by selecting a specific UCare plan and reviewing Medical Injectable Drug Prior Authorization Resources.
+For more information regarding medical drug coverage criteria and how these drugs are covered by the member's medical benefit, review the Medical Drug Policies on the provider website.

 If you would like to discuss the Complex Case Management Program, need additional information or would like to receive a referral form, call 612-676-6538.
-Referrals and/or additional documentation should be securely emailed to CCMteam@ucare.org or faxed to 612-884-2284.
+Referrals and/or additional documentation should be securely emailed to CCMteam@ucare.org or faxed to 612-884-2066.

-Utilization management (UM) decision-making is based on appropriateness of care, service, and existence of coverage.
+Utilization management (UM) decision-making is based on appropriateness of care, service and existence of coverage.
 UCare does not compensate practitioners or individuals for denials, does not offer incentives to encourage denials and does not encourage decisions that result in underutilization.
 UCare ensures independence and impartiality in making referral decisions that will not influence hiring, compensation, termination, promotion and any other similar matters.

-UCare offers members and practitioners access to utilization review staff via local or toll free telephone lines and confidential voicemail from 8 am-5 pm, Monday through Friday, excluding holidays.
+UCare offers members and practitioners access to utilization review staff via local or toll-free telephone lines and confidential voicemail from 8 am-5 pm, Monday through Friday, excluding holidays.
 Collect calls are accepted from both members and practitioners.
 After normal business hours, a confidential intake fax line (612-884-2499) and telephone line (612-676-6705) are available for submission of notifications, utilization requests, supporting clinical information and other documentation as needed.
 Communications received after normal business hours are returned on the next business day and communications received after midnight on Monday-Friday are responded to on the same business day.

-A TTD/TTY line (612-676-6810 or 1-800-688-2534 (toll free) is available 24 hours per day, seven days per week for members or practitioners with speech difficulties or hearing impairment.
+A TTD/TTY line 612-676-6810 or 1-800-688-2534 toll-free is available 24 hours per day, seven days per week for members or practitioners with speech difficulties or hearing impairment.
 Interpretation services are also available free of charge for members requesting language assistance 24 hours per day, seven days per week.

-UCare is committed to helping practitioners work with UCare members who face decisions regarding next steps in their care.
+UCare is committed to helping practitioners work with UCare members who face decisions regarding the next steps in their care.
 UCare’s goal is to empower members to work collaboratively with their practitioners.
 By doing so, they can make sure they are well informed on their options and make the right health decision for their personal needs.

 The Informed Medical Decision-Making Foundation describes shared decision-making (SDM) as a collaborative process that allows patients and practitioners to make health care treatment decisions together, taking into account the best scientific evidence available, as well as the patient’s values and preferences.
 SDM honors the practitioner’s expert knowledge and the patient’s right to be fully informed of all care options and the potential harm and benefits.
 This process provides patients with the support they need to make the best individualized care decisions, while allowing practitioners to feel confident in the care they prescribe.

 UCare actively supports and promotes behaviors, attitudes and policies that enable providers to deliver services in ways that meet the needs of consumers from diverse cultures.
-Check out the following information, resources, and training opportunities on equity, culturally congruent care, bias, diversity, and inclusion.
+Check out the following information, resources and training opportunities on equity, culturally congruent care, bias, diversity and inclusion.

 UCare's Language Profile